j-paulino/j-paulino.github.io/_posts/2016-05-30-hello-console.markdown

 ![alt text][ex-8-out]

-I covered some goodies, but for a more comprehensive tutorial visit [MDN](https://developer.mozilla.org/en-US/docs/Web/API/console target="_blank").
+I covered some goodies, but for a more comprehensive tutorial visit [MDN](https://developer.mozilla.org/en-US/docs/Web/API/console){:target="_blank"}.
 I will probably also have some follow ups to this post.